jvansteirteghem/oboco/README.md

 # oboco

-oboco is a server to help you read the books in your book collection (zip, cbz, cbr, rar, rar5). oboco is short for "open book collection".
+oboco is a server to help you read the books in your book collection (cbz, zip, cbr, rar, rar5, cb7, 7zip). oboco is short for "open book collection".

 you can: